VitorgsRuffo/ADTs-and-Data-Structures-In-C/README.md

 # ADTs-and-Data-Structures-In-C
-Here I'll store some Abstract data types definitions plus some of their Data Structure implementations.
+Here I'll be storing abstract data types (ADTs) definitions plus some of their data structure implementations.